-This presidential election has certainly been unprecedented with everything going on in the world, and the fact that it is happening during a global pandemic has made it even crazier.
-With the state of the world being so, well, 2020 right now, there is a lot to consider before you cast your vote for who will lead us into the next four years.
+This presidential election has been unprecedented with everything going on in the world.
+The fact that it is happening during a global pandemic has made it even crazier.
+With the state of the world being so, well, 2020 right now, there is a lot to consider before you cast your vote.
 So, with so many changes on both presidential candidate’s agenda, how will the results of the 2020 election effect your taxes?
 Let’s cover a few points!

 First, let us cover presidential candidate, Joe Biden’s proposed tax plan.
-Probably one of Biden’s most talked about proposals is his move to raise taxes on individuals who are making an income of over $400,000.
+One of Biden’s most talked about proposals is his move to raise taxes on individuals who are making an income over $400,000.
 This includes individual income tax, capital gains, and payroll taxes.
 Some other features of this tax plan include: